bdsmith147/SorseleSwedenCemeteries/README.md

 # SorseleSwedenCemeteries

 ## Description
 A Python script for extracting data from the Sorsele-Måla, Västerbotten parish cemetery records that are hosted on [Gravar.se](http://gravar.se/en/forsamling/mala-sorsele-pastorat).
-The data are saved to .csv files in the /Indexes folder.
+The raw, uncleaned data are saved to .csv files in the /Indexes folder.
 This repository also includes a Jupyter Notebook for analyzing the data from a given cemetery.

 Sorsele-Måla parish has eight cemeteries whose approximate locations (to the best of my knowledge) can be viewed on this [Google Earth map](https://earth.google.com/earth/d/1QPZnbVRg0kruSzYW14yilgplwl3TCC4i?usp=sharing):
 * Adak Kyrkogård